TYPO3-Documentation/TYPO3CMS-Reference-Skinning/Documentation/CssCodingGuidelines/Index.rst

-- All CSS inclusions should be done through the appropriate <style> tag in HTML, and not through the @import statement, they also should have proper “media” attributes.
+- All CSS inclusions should be done through the appropriate <style> tag in HTML, and not through the @import statement, they also should have proper "media" attributes.

-- It is encouraged to use generic classes for common styling issues instead of “id”.
+- It is encouraged to use generic classes for common styling issues instead of "id".

 - It is discouraged to prepend the HTML tag in front of a generic CSS selector, however if you need to specify one, write it in lowercase (span.t3-icon instead of SPAN.t3-icon).

 - Use as little cascading as possible.
-“It is encourage to use cascading when there is no class defined”
+"It is encourage to use cascading when there is no class defined"

 - Also, it is strongly discouraged to use multiple class definitions in one selector due to a bug in Internet Explorer 6 (e.g. .t3-icon.t3